oarabiledev/innerscope/docs/ELEMENTS.md

 Also if you want pixel units to be converted to the 0 to 1 scale use this function -- ```pxToDeviceRatio(value, side)```.
-Side can be 'width' or 'height'.
+Side can be 'w' for width or 'h' for height.

 For an elements with many document.createElement() Api's I advice you use **DocumentFragments**
 Also reduce usage of innerHTML, that causes a re-render by the web engine of the HTML, that is time consuming and makes apps slow.
 I also recommend using the destroy function instead of hide or gone for components that will not return.

+To build a new project, download the inxTemplate.zip file from releases tab and get started, good luck coding >3, a sample html tag made sample is also inside.